syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ### Apply custom configuration in EditControl

-The following code examples help you to configure the configuration file in the EditControl.
+The following code examples helps you to configure the configuration file in the EditControl.

 {% tabs %}